-I just woke up with a troubling—yet perhaps freeing—thought.
+I just woke up with a troubling but liberating thought.

-What if all our Culture War™ problems we’re having right now aren’t tech problems—but rather are the result of large groups of humans communicating—which is enabled by technology.
+What if all our Culture War™ problems we're having right now aren't tech problems—but rather are the result of large groups of humans communicating for the first time—due to technology.

 In other words, what if technology is just a means of exposing the ugliness that exists within humans?
 And specifically, ugliness that exists when large groups of humans are exposed to each other.